 Here are some tips to make your growth marketing more efficient.

 The idea of outsourcing jobs that you could do yourself might seem counter-intuitive.
 Particularly in the early days of running a startup, you may be tempted to do everything yourself.
-After all, finding the right people to take certain tasks off your plate – freeing you up to allow you to do what you do best – can take up a lot of your time and energy, as well as being an expense you could do without.
+However, finding successful growth marketers and prioritizing growth marketing focuses can be beneficial.
+They can take certain tasks off your plate, freeing you up to focus on what you do best while saving you time, energy, and unnecessary expenses.

 But by failing to outsource early, you could be preventing your business from reaching new heights.
 Take digital marketing as an example.
 Of course, you could bring in a small internal team to help you build a campaign which generates leads focused on your target audience that drives revenue growth.
 But how much is it going to cost you to find an experienced growth marketer or marketers in your niche who can assist you in formulating and implementing an effective growth strategy?